pharnisch/Rare-Fact-Knowledge-of-Language-Models/README.md

 Please see ```python eval.py --help``` for more options.

 #### Visualization
 Visualization scripts are not polished yet and contain some static information.
-Thus, they are lacking flexibility in terms of console arguments that can control the evaluated model, for instance.
+Thus, they are lacking console arguments that can control the evaluated model.

 ```
 python visualizer/scatter_plot_all.py